 Ready for Planting?
 Don’t Skip These Steps Before Heading Out

 Read Time: 2 minutes

 May 5, 2020

 The opportunity of each new season, it’s what gets me out of bed early every spring morning.
 Well, that and a fair amount of coffee.
-Having spent nearly my entire life in the soil — beginning on my family farm and now as manager of a 1,300-acre research farm at The Climate Corporation — planting season turns my attention to the things that I can do to get the most out of every plot of ground.
+Having spent nearly my entire life in the soil — beginning on my family farm and now as manager of a 1,300-acre research farm at Climate LLC — planting season turns my attention to the things that I can do to get the most out of every plot of ground.

 If you’re like me, with so much on your mind and on your to-do list, it can be easy to inadvertently skip over some of the details — the kinds of details that make sure you’re both productive and safe this spring.
 So when the pressure feels like it’s on, here are a few things to be sure not to miss before you head out to the fields.

 As your tractor gets rolling, be sure to check (or double-check) on these areas: